 Midship Detective Agency.
 The Midship Detective Agency is found on the two newer ships, although the Disney Fantasy has an additional case not featured on the Dream.
 Detectives of any age are welcome to solve either The Case of the Missing Puppies, The Case of the Plundered Paintings, and The Case of the Stolen Show (which is Muppets themed and only on the Fantasy!).
 Using a card in the form of a detective badge, young (and old) detectives travel around the ship finding enchanted artwork used to find clues for solving the case.
 This is a lot of fun for all ages, as well.
 I’ve done this both on my own and with my young nephews.

-Oceaneer's Club/Lab.
-Okay okay, I know I'm not a little kid, and I don't even technically have kids of my own, but I have visited the Oceaneer's Club and Oceaneer's Lab during their occasional open houses with my nephews.
+Oceaneer’s Club/Lab.
+Okay okay, I know I’m not a little kid, and I don’t even technically have kids of my own, but I have visited the Oceaneer’s Club and Oceaneer’s Lab during their occasional open houses with my nephews.
 Visiting these fun spaces actually make me wish I was a kid, because they are so beautifully themed and full of so many fun activities.
-The clubs are unique in all four ships (the Magic has an area devoted to Marvel while the Dream is getting up update inspired by the Millennium Falcon in Star Wars!), but here are some great photos of the club aboard the Fantasy (Andy's Room is my favorite).
+The clubs are unique in all four ships (the Magic has an area devoted to Marvel while the Dream is getting an update inspired by the Millennium Falcon in Star Wars!), but here are some great photos of the club aboard the Fantasy (Andy’s Room is my favorite).

 Character Experiences!
 One thing that truly sets Disney Cruise Line apart from others is the fact that it’s Disney!
 While there may be great food and fun activities aboard other ships, Disney Cruise Line is really unique in the fact that it brings the magic of Disney aboard every single cruise.
 There are character experiences daily, whether they are character meet-and-greets, fun deck shows featuring Mickey and all his friends, or even occasionally at port some of the characters will walk around the pool decks just saying hello and taking pictures.
 As a die hard Disney lover, this is a huge plus that really helps make this cruising experience even more magical.